CleverCloud/doc.clever-cloud.com/commons/admin-console/ssh-keys.md

 1. Wether you use Mac or Linux, open your Terminal application.
 2. Run `$ cd ~/.ssh/` in your Terminal.
-3. If the folder exist, run `$ ls` and check if a pair of key exist : *id_ras* and *id_rsa.pub*.
+3. If the folder exists, run `$ ls` and check if a pair of key exists : *id_rsa* and *id_rsa.pub*.
-   If you can found them, you do not need to generate a new one, simply go to the following "Add you key on Clever Cloud" part!
+   If you can find them, you do not need to generate a new one, simply go to the following "Add you key on Clever Cloud" part!

 <br/>